Triathlon: Triathlon and fitness

 Participants in triathlon often use the sport to improve or maintain their physical fitness.
 With each sport being an endurance event, training for a triathlon provides cardiovascular exercise benefits.
 Additionally, triathletes encounter fewer injuries than those who only use running as part of their exercise routine due to the incorporation of low impact swim and bike training.

 Triathletes spend many hours training for competitions, like other endurance event participants.
-There are three components that have been researched to improve endurance sports performance; aerobic capacity, lactate threshold, and economy.
+There are three components that have been researched to improve endurance sports performance; aerobic capacity, anaerobic threshold, and economy.
+They apply to all three events, however, as the exertion and active recovery phases are different for each specific technique, they manifest themselves differently.
+For example, the main active recovery phase in running, where energy is most recovered and balance regained, is at the start of the midstance phase whereas in cycling it is around the dead bottom centre pedal position.
+Due to such event based biomechanical variations, and the proficiency of the athlete, these three factors occur differently.
+For example, an elite runner's highly efficient anaerobic threshold, during running, will only be present to the same extent in their swimming if they develop it to a comparable degree.

 Injuries that are incurred from long hours of a single activity are not as common in triathlon as they are in single sport events.
 The cross-training effect that athletes achieve from training for one sport by doing a second activity applies to triathlon training.
 Additional activities that triathletes perform for cross-training benefits are yoga, pilates, and weight training.